TheProdigyLeague/Buffer-Overflow/README.md

 EyeWitness
 ======

-EyeWitness is designed to take screenshots of websites provide some server header info, and identify default credentials if known.
+EyeWitness is designed to take screenshots of websites.
+Provide some server header info, and identify default credentials if known.

 EyeWitness is designed to run on Kali Linux.
-It will auto detect the file you give it with the -f flag as either being a text file with URLs on each new line, nmap xml output, or nessus xml output.
+It will auto-detect the file you give it with -f flag as either being a text file with URLs on each new line, nmap xml output, or nessus xml output.
 The --timeout flag is completely optional, and lets you provide the max time to wait when trying to render and screenshot a web page.

 A complete usage guide which documents EyeWitness features and its typical use cases is available here - https://www.christophertruncer.com/eyewitness-usage-guide/